BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

 ### Degree of differentiation (Fst)

 We will now have a look at the measure of genetic differentiation between the populations.
 We will measure this by calculating the Fst.
 For this, we'll make use of the package dartR.
 Let's first select a few populations to get familiar with Fst comparisons.
-Let's take the wild populations of Portugal and Plymouth (UK), and a hatchery population from UK (Maldon).
+Let's take the wild populations of Faro (Portugal) and Plymouth (UK), and the hatchery population, Maldon (UK).
 ```
 exer1 <- dartR::gl.keep.pop(data, c("Plymouth","Maldon","Faro"), recalc = TRUE, mono.rm = TRUE, v = 2)
 ```